Your gut health and gut bacteria are secretly influencing your athletic performance, physical prowess, and recovery for high-intensity workouts.

 Exercise increases the body's energy demands, accelerates metabolism, and requires more nutrients to meet these new demands.
 Yet, factors like poor nutrition and overtraining can negatively impact various aspects of your health including the gut.

 In athletes, there is some evidence to suggest that probiotics may help improve performance, health and recovery times.
 Probiotics help to diversify the gut microbiome and, in doing so, can help to prevent illness which could negatively impact training and performance.
+Here are some examples of probiotic foods:

 - lacto-fermented pickles